-Avoid Tooth-Staining Foods
+Avoid Teeth-Staining Foods

-While cleaning your teeth and drinking water will help wash away food residue before it can stain your teeth, your best bet to keep from staining your teeth while you have Invisalign is to avoid foods that cause staining.
+While cleaning your teeth and drinking water will help wash away food residue before it can stain your teeth, your best bet to keep from staining your teeth while you have Invisalign or braces is to avoid foods that cause staining.

 Getting Dental Checkups Helps Avoid Tooth Stains